Chamaecrista fasciculata: Description

+Distribution

+The partridge pea is found in the eastern United States, excluding Vermont, Maine, and New Hampshire, west to New Mexico, South Dakota, and Minnesota.

+Ecology

+Like other legumes, the partridge pea is a nitrogen-fixing plant, with microorganisms helping to produce the nitrogen compounds necessary for the plant to survive.
+The microorganisms inhabit root nodules, which provide them with a safe habitat while giving the plant access to the nutrients.

 Wildlife

+The partridge pea has raised glands on its leaf petioles that excrete a nectar that attracts predatory ants, with the benefit of encouraging the ants to prey on herbivorous insects.

 The seed is one of the major food items of northern bobwhite and other quail species because it remains in sound condition throughout the winter and early spring.
 Partridge pea was found to be one of the most important fall and winter foods of bobwhite quail in Alabama.
 Partridge pea seeds are high in phosphorus content and protein value, and low in crude fiber and lignin making digestibility generally high.
 Seeds of this legume are also eaten by the greater and lesser prairie-chicken, ring-necked pheasant, mallard, grassland birds, and field mice.
 Partridge pea often grows in dense stands, producing litter and plant stalks that furnish cover for upland game birds, small mammals, small non-game birds, and waterfowl.
 Partridge pea is considered an important honey plant, often occurring where few other honey plants are found.
 Nectar is not available in the flowers of showy partridge pea but is produced by small orange glands at the base of each leaf.
 Ants often seek the nectar and are frequent visitors.
 The common sulfur butterfly lays its eggs on the leaves, and the larvae use the leaves as a food source.

+Uses

+Historically, the Cherokee tribe used partridge pea as a medicinal remedy for spells of fainting and to prevent fatigue in ball players.
+The Seminole tribe used it to alleviate nausea and also utilized the plant as a bed for ripening persimmons.

+Partridge pea can be planted along roadways or streambanks to control erosion and improve soil fertility, as it establishes rapidly, fixes nitrogen, reseeds, and then decreases in frequency once other species establish.